 Inflation is making everything more expensive

-If you manage a budget, you’ll be all too aware that the cost of things tends to go up over time – that’s inflation for you.
-There are many contributing factors, but a key one is that the cost of the things we buy tends to go up because the cost of making and delivering them also goes up.
-Wages, raw materials and energy all contribute to increasing manufacturing costs which are passed on to consumers.
-Even services like insurance can contribute to inflation, as premiums rise.
+There are many contributing factors to inflation, but a key one is that the price of the things we buy tend to go up because the cost of making and delivering them also goes up.
+Just think of it this way – wages, raw materials and energy all contribute to increasing manufacturing costs which are passed on to consumers.

 It’s reported year-on-year

-Inflation measures how quickly prices are rising from one year to the next, so inflation figures are always presented as an annual percentage change – e.g. if inflation is at 3%, it means that on average things are about 3% more expensive than they were at the same time last year.
-You might not notice such small changes from one year to the next, but over time they add up.
+Inflation measures how quickly prices are rising from one year to the next, so inflation figures are always presented as an annual percentage change.
+As an example, if inflation is at 3%, it means that on average things are about 3% more expensive than they were at the same time last year.

 There are two official inflation figures

-Somewhat confusingly, there are two official inflation figures, the Consumer Price Index (CPI) and the Retail Price Index (RPI), both worked out by totting up the prices of an imaginary basket of goods and services we consumers typically spend our money on, like food and clothes, but also cars, travel and even debt.
-The only significant difference between CPI and RPI is that the latter includes mortgage interest payments, which is why the RPI tends to be about 1% higher (ONS 2013).
-The one everyone tends to use for the ‘official’ (or headline) rate of inflation is the CPI.
+Somewhat confusingly, there are two official inflation figures; the Consumer Price Index (CPI) and the Retail Price Index (RPI), which are both worked out by totting up the prices of an imaginary basket of goods and services that us consumers typically spend our money on.
+This includes things like food and clothes, but also cars, travel, and even debt.

 It’s somewhat unpredictable